Westray to Papa Westray flight: Passengers

 Many students and their teachers take these flights to study the 60 archaeological sites on Papa Westray, making up the majority of passengers.
 Occasionally health professionals are needed to assist one of the island's 90 residents, and patients will also take the flight from Papa Westray to medical facilities when needed.
 The flight has also become popular among tourists.

+As of 2024, the route sees an average of around 5000 passengers annually.

 Aircraft

-Loganair operates this flight with one of its two Britten-Norman BN2B-26 Islander aircraft.
+Since its launch in 1967, Loganair continues to operate this flight with one of its two Britten-Norman BN2B-26 Islander aircraft.
 The Islander is a high-wing, twin piston engine, propeller-driven aircraft.
 It is flown by a single pilot, and there is seating for eight passengers in the passenger cabin.
 One additional seat usually remains empty next to the pilot.

 Loganair's chief executive, Jim Cameron, described the Islander as "robust" and "well suited to the vagaries of Scottish weather".
 Summarizing expert opinion of the Islander, Alastair Dalton of The Scotsman said the aircraft "had a good safety record and had proved versatile in operating from the shortest and roughest Highland runways".

 In 2018, Loganair was planning to introduce electric aircraft to the Orkney Islands by 2021 due to the short distance between the islands that would make such flights possible.
 However, as of 2024, the BN-2 Islander is still operating the routes.